Skip to Content

 2. Pull your easement and right-of-way paperwork.
 If you signed a temporary construction easement or a permanent easement during the program, confirm the restoration obligations were met.
 Our article on navigating temporary construction easements in Florida’s eminent domain process explains the traps.

-3. Clean up title issues early.
+4. Clean up title issues early.
 Unresolved boundary line questions, murky easements and restrictive covenants, and lingering quiet title issues complicate valuation and weaken your negotiating position.

-5. Do not negotiate alone.
-Because the condemning authority generally pays the landowner’s reasonable fees and costs in condemnation cases, owners who engage counsel early consistently net more than owners who take the first number.
+6. Do not negotiate alone.
+Because the condemning authority generally pays the landowner’s reasonable fees and costs in filed condemnation cases, owners who engage counsel early consistently net more than owners who take the first number.
 Our discussion of pre-suit settlement strategies in eminent domain proceedings shows why early positioning matters.

 A Note for Developers and Investors

-A four-lane divided Krome Avenue changes the calculus for land along the western edge of the county.
 Improved capacity tends to lift values for well-positioned parcels, while properties that lost access or visibility can suffer.
 Investors should revisit highest and best use assumptions, review condemnation clauses in leases, and stress-test financing against a future partial taking.
 Our team regularly advises property owners and real estate developers on these questions, including complex real property improvement issues that arise when public projects collide with private plans.

 The Bottom Line